 While there are new licensing and production costs, if you host the showcase at home, you can utilize the money you spend traveling, renting space and catering events.
 You can also stack the house with a supportive audience to help the students present an even better performance!

 Professional recordings of your showcase can garner attention for the performers (and your program) for many years to come.
 The showcase moves beyond an expensive one-night investment to something that can serve students for the rest of their lives.

 Beyond the showcase, consider digital marketing or “brand development” as a recruitment tool.
 Equip your students with world class marketing materials and you’ll attract the world's talent and attention for your cutting-edge program.

-What program is doing cool things with their showcase?
+What program is doing a cool showcase?
 Comment below!